-You may continue your life insurance coverage while on military leave pursuant to USERRA subject to any Insurance Provider limit by paying the same amount charged to active employees for the same coverage.

-If you chose not to continue your life insurance coverage while on military leave, you are generally entitled to reinstate your coverage with no waiting periods or exclusions (however, an exception applies to service-related injuries or illnesses) when you return to active employment with your employer.
+You may continue your AD&D insurance coverage while on military leave pursuant to USERRA subject to any Insurance Provider limit.
+If you choose not to continue your AD&D insurance coverage while on military leave, you are generally entitled to reinstate your coverage with no waiting periods or exclusions (however, an exception applies to service-related injuries or illnesses) when you return to active employment with your employer.

 To be eligible for the reemployment rights guaranteed by USERRA, you must meet certain requirements.
-One of these requirements is that you generally must return to active employment with your employer (or reapply for employment with your employer, as applicable) within the following time frames:
+One of these requirements is that you generally must return to active employment with your employer or reapply for employment, as applicable, within the following time frames: